 It's a tough choice for an author - and one not many get to make unless they're Stephenie Meyer.
 Personally, I think all authors should get a say.
 After all, the way their character is portrayed - the live incarnation of the person they created - could permanently skew how people view their book (and potentially deter new readers).

 If the actor stinks - Uh oh!
-If the actor rocks it - you win!
+If the actor nails it - you win!

 It's also important to readers, who have invested time into your character, have fallen in love with your character, who identify with your character.
 It's important to them that a film does their favourite character justice.